 - The skill level and number of the people doing the job

 As you evaluate your floor, make sure the planks are properly secured to the sub flooring.
 Countersink all nails and other fasteners.
-You’ll want to make sure no nail heads are protruding because they’ll rip the sanding paper.
+Make sure no nail heads are protruding because they’ll rip the sanding paper.
 When this happens, the sander will leave streaks behind.

 Once the floor is good to go, remove the trim and moldings, such as the quarter round and base shoe.
 This is often considered to be a pro tip that makes everything else easier.